DinoChiesa/dotnetzip-2025/README.md

 - Event handlers for monitoring progress of Save and Extract; handy for long-running operations
 - support for Unicode comments on zip entries and archives
 - interface allows you to programmatically specify what to do when extracting would overwrite an existing file
+- a set of command-line tools (Zipit, Unzip, etc)
 - lots more...